 Who we serve: Children who have a mental health diagnosis and meet the criteria for serious emotional disturbance.
 Eligibility for case management services will be determined upon review of clinical and referral information.

-NWMHC staff are located in schools in Crookston, East Grand Forks, Warren, Climax-Shelly, Fisher, Fertile-Beltrami, Win-E-Mac, Mahnomen and Thief River Falls.
+NWMHC providers are located in schools in Crookston, East Grand Forks, Warren, Climax-Shelly, Fisher, Fertile-Beltrami, Win-E-Mac, Mahnomen and Thief River Falls.
 Additionally, NWMHC contracts with various other schools to provide services via school district staff.

 NorthStar is a therapeutic skills-building program through Northwestern Mental Health Center designed to build Life Skills and provide a routine for children diagnosed with a mental health issue.
 NorthStar Summer Program provides children with group therapeutic skills building.
 Group members practice skills including building and maintaining healthy relationships, problem-solving, healthy expression of emotion, respecting others and themselves and setting goals they want to achieve.
 The program utilizes a curriculum designed specifically for NorthStar by the staff each year which uses lessons, crafts, games, and other activities to teach necessary life skills and to provide participants with opportunities to practice these skills in a safe and nurturing group setting.